Arkle ace Douvan favoured in 2017 Champion Chase betting

 It was a second success in the contest for Henderson, who triumphed in 2013 before suffering well-documented problems with his heart.

-Many thought it was an impossible task for the horse dubbed the “black aeroplane” to make a remarkable comeback and win the race three years later, but Sprinter silenced the doubters in sensational style.
+Many thought it was an impossible task for the horse dubbed the “black aeroplane” to make a remarkable comeback and win the horse race three years later, but Sprinter silenced the doubters in sensational style.

 One of the best two-mile chasers ever seen